flxst/gpt-sw3-tokenizer/README.md

   - `<output>/evaluation/results_<tokenizer_name>.json`
   - `<output>/evaluation/token_frequencies_<tokenizer_name>.json`

+**Advanced Usage:**
-**Advanced Usage:** If `vocab_size_pruned` is specified, variants of the tokenizer with pruned vocabularies are evaluated in addition.
+- If `vocab_size_pruned` is specified, variants of the tokenizer with pruned vocabularies are evaluated in addition.
+- To evaluate (multiple) monolingual tokenizers, use `--monolingual`

 ### 4. Analysis